rsriramiyengar/EPAi-session10-rsriramiyengar/README.md

 - Stock.weight.__doc__ = 'weight Stock that day'

 ###  function_fstock_creation(count: "Number of stock to be created using faker"):
-    "Returns  profile stored in named tuple in list for user defined count"
+    "Returns  profile stored in named tuple and dictionary in tuple and list respecitvely for user defined count"

 ## Functions used in Test File